AdobeDocs/genstudio.en/help/user-guide/guidelines/add-guidelines.md

 ## Add [!DNL Products]

 To add a product to GenStudio for Performance Marketers, you can [upload a product guide](#upload-product-guidelines) or [manually create a product](#manually-add-product) by selecting guidelines and entering your product details.
-[Publish a product](#publish-products) to [!DNL Content] to make it available for use in future content generation.

 In the left navigation area, click **[!DNL Products]**.
 In the _[!DNL Products]_ panel, select **Add product**.